 The Kaman Corporation 401(k) Plan and the Bal Seal Engineering Savings and Investment Plan provides employees with a tax advantageous way to save for retirement.
 Both Plans provide employees with the ability to make contributions with a Company Match component.
-Additionally, the Company offers an Employee Stock Purchase Plan, Health Savings Accounts for those in a high deductible health plan, Health Reimbursement Accounts for Cigna health plan participants that elect to receive care from the highest-quality doctors in-network, Flexible Spending Accounts for both health care and dependent care, life and accidental death and dismemberment insurance, disability benefits and voluntary accident, hospital indemnity and critical illness insurance.
+Additionally, the Company offers an Employee Stock Purchase Plan, Health Savings Accounts for those in the high deductible health plan, Health Reimbursement Arrangement for health plan participants that elect to receive care from the highest-quality, in-network healthcare providers, Flexible Spending Accounts for both health and dependent care, company-provided and voluntary life insurance benefits, accidental death and dismemberment insurance, disability benefits, voluntary accident, hospital indemnity and critical illness insurance for additional financial protection when most needed.